brettz9/filebrowser-enhanced/README.md

 # Possible Todos

+1. Rework code to listen for a WebAppFind "list" mode so as to reuse same code to expose browsing functionality to any passed directory and subdirectories.
+    1. Option in filebrowser-enhanced to check a filetypes.json file (or new file type for directories?) within any browsed directory to designate a web app to handler the "list" type for that directory and optionally by default, subdirectories (e.g., so user could use CSS transforms or JS to show file listing for their favorite books file folder or what not in a special manner).
 1. Column browser / hierarchical folder / large icon browsing
 1. Make application of stylesheet customizable
 1. Figure out way around "pageshow" problem of path input not getting